Surgical Procedures: Surgery and Staging for Thyroid Cancer

 What is recovery like?

-Your medical team will discuss with you the medications you will be taking, such as those for pain and/or to treat hypothyroidism.
+Your medical team will review the medications you will be taking, such as those for pain and/or to treat hypothyroidism.

 Your provider will talk to you about any activity restrictions you will have after surgery.